The Whirlies

 The Whirlies has also produced an A-Z book of Australian Plants titled Alphabotanical. which proved to be very popular and went into a second printing.
 All profits were donated, through the Friends of the Royal Botanic Gardens, Melbourne (FRBGM), to the RBGV, Melbourne Gardens.

 Another project in the very early stages is illustrating extant plants that the botanist Robert Brown collected on Arthur’s Seat whilst on his voyage in The Investigator with Matthew Flinders.
-This close-knit group of artists is presently illustrating significant trees in the Gardens.
+This close-knit group of artists has completed illustrating significant trees in the Gardens and produced an accompanying book.

 None of these projects would have been possible without the help and cooperation of botanists, horticulturists and herbarium staff in the Gardens who willingly gave of their time and knowledge to teach the group about the characteristics of the genus being studied and often provided specimens.